YongWookHa/yolo-labeling-tool/README.md

 For now, if you want to edit boxes of previous image, you need to delete the txt file of that image.

-For writing `.names`, list of `train data` and `test data`, run `create_file_list.py`.
-Select a directory where all data are.
+For writing nessesary files for training Yolo, run `create_file_list.py`.
+Select a directory where **all** data are.
 Answer whether you want to split the data into train and test or not.
 If yes, enter the train data ratio.
-Then those three files above will be automatically generated.
+Then those four files below will be automatically generated.

+* `.data` : comprehensive information
+* `.names` : class information
+* `train data` : list of train data directory
+* `test data` : list of test(validate) data directory

 And it will copy the test data images in `test_data` directory.
-The only thing left is making `.data` file.
-You can find out the details of building custom data in [ultralytics/yolov3](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data).
+The only thing left is making `.cfg` file which represent the inner structure of your network. `yolo-labeling-tool` cannot help you make `.cfg`.
+Find out the details of building custom data in [ultralytics/yolov3](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data).

 #### Mouse control